genexus-books/Saia/docs/Backoffice.md

 ## Projects
 Projects are the core entities where several configurations and settings are defined.
 Within each project, you can define assistants, generate API tokens for API access, and carry out document management functionalities.
 You can also add, update, or delete projects within the organization.

-The following sections will guide you on how to perform project-related operations within the GBrain backoffice, empowering them to efficiently manage projects and their associated settings.
+The following sections will guide you on how to perform project-related operations within the GBrain backoffice, empowering you to efficiently manage projects and their associated settings.

 ### Adding a project
-To define a new project in the GBrain backoffice, follow the steps below:
+To define a new project, follow the steps below:

 1. Access the GBrain backoffice interface and log in with your organization administrator credentials.

-2. Once logged in, go to the "Projects" section.
+2. Once logged in, select "Manage Projects" in the left menu.

 3. Click on the "New Project" button.